 I woke up to a room seeping with morning daylight as it escaped the edges of the black-out curtains.
-Our room is on the 36th floor of the Keio Plaza and the white light of dawn is intense.
+Our room is on the 36th floor of the Keio Plaza, and the white light of dawn is intense.
 The room is spacious!
 Uncommon in a city where hotel rooms are notorious for tight quarters.
-As I sit at the desk that faces a wall, I quickly take in the the two low queen size beds, night stand in between them, the table and two stuffed chairs that stand next to the large floor to ceiling window, the dresser and flat screen TV.
+As I sit at the desk that faces a wall, I quickly take in the two low queen size beds, nightstand in between them, the table, and two stuffed chairs that stand next to the large floor to ceiling window, the dresser, and flat-screen TV.
 It is a very nice room.

 From the moment we disembarked from our plane, we have been treated with courtesy.
-I cannot express how wonderful it feels to be received with a kind gesture(a perfunctory bow or smile), willing guidance as we sought a limo bus(one of the options available to Tokyo that takes you directly to your hotel) and overall respectful attitude.
+I cannot express how wonderful it is to be received with a kind gesture(a perfunctory bow or smile).
+Attendants eagerly gave their guidance as we sought a limo bus(one of the options available to Tokyo that takes you directly to your hotel).
+An overall respectful attitude was extended to us.
 How easy it is to reciprocate!

 We didn’t get far before our stomachs slowed us down.
 We needed to find food!
-I pulled out my smart phone to get some ideas from Yelp.
-There were Ramen, Sushi, Yakiniku(Korean BBQ), Teppanyaki and other restaurants near us.
+I pulled out my smartphone to get some ideas from Yelp.
+There were Ramen, Sushi, Yakiniku(Korean BBQ), Teppanyaki, and other restaurants near us.
 We settled for a Ramen joint that had rave reviews.
 Fuunji.
-As we walked up to the restaurant, we noticed to our dismay that a line was spilling out of the restaurant and forming across the street.
-Our first family “pow wow” centered on “were we willing to wait for our dinner?”
+As we walked up to the restaurant, we noticed to our dismay that a line was spilling out of the front door, and forming across the street.
+Our first family “pow-wow” centered on “were we willing to wait for our dinner?”
 The reviews were so convincing that we decided to wait along with the 20 plus people outside.